-I am a Postdoctoral Research Fellow at Tampere University, with my current affiliation being the Tampere Institute for Advanced Study (Tampere IAS).
-My research work focuses on automatic environmental audio content analysis, with emphasis on acoustic scene understanding and sound event detection.
+I am currently the Machine Learning Lead at Resoniks, alongside a Visiting Researcher position at Tampere University.
+I previously spent years there as a Postdoctoral Research Fellow, affiliated with the Tampere Institute for Advanced Study (Tampere IAS).
+My academic work focused on automatic content analysis of environmental audio — specifically acoustic scene understanding and sound event detection.

-My work is at the intersection of Machine Learning, Audio Signal Processing, and Computational Auditory Scene Analysis.
-I develop methods that enable machines to identify and understand sounds in everyday environments.
-These technologies are used in smart infrastructure, autonomous devices, environmental monitoring, and human-machine interaction.
+My academic work sits at the intersection of machine learning, audio signal processing, and computational auditory scene analysis.
+I build methods that let machines identify and understand sounds in everyday environments — technology that ends up in smart infrastructure, autonomous devices, environmental monitoring, and human-machine interaction.

 Research

-My areas of research interest include acoustic scene understanding, sound event detection, and acoustic scene classification.
-I have co-authored many high-impact publications in top conferences and journals related to these topics.
-If you are interested in collaborating on research, engineering solutions, open audio datasets, or anything related to audio content analysis, do check around at the links on this page or drop me an email.
+My research interests center on acoustic scene understanding, sound event detection, and acoustic scene classification, and I've co-authored a fair number of publications on these topics in top conferences and journals.
+Interested in collaborating on research, engineering solutions, or open audio datasets?
+Have a look around this page or just drop me an email.

 For more information about my research, please visit the following pages: